GOT 'IM! Civilian Points Teaneck PD To Elusive Bike-Riding Career Burglar, 40

 Another judge released Beretay less than 48 hours later.

-SEE: Repeat Offender Released From Jail Caught Stealing In Teaneck Again: Police

-Teaneck police issued a public alert after Beretay was seen on a Longview Court resident's doorbell camera video climbing in through their porch window at 1:30 a.m. last Monday.
+Teaneck police issued a public alert after the one-man crime wave was seen on a Longview Court resident's doorbell camera video climbing in through their porch window at 1:30 a.m. last Monday.

 Beretay -- whose last known address is in the Murray Hill section of Manhattan -- fled with a GT bicycle, two pairs of sneakers, and several electrical cords, the chief said.